guildai/guild.ai/pages/docs/tutorials/workflow-with-virtualenv.md

 environment is independent of the others and may use different software versions, including different versions of Python.

-Guild AI is designed to work with or without a virtual environment --- the choice is yours.
+Guild AI is designed to work with or without a virtual environment--- the choice is yours.

 ## When to use a virtual environment